rolando-r/Software-Architecture/README.md

   <p><a href="https://www.youtube.com/watch?v=NmRuhzyKCWM&list=PLFHx3afTdaY0hvX2NXRxMVM3j5sk-3aE3&index=5">Software quality attributes ✨</a></p>

   <h3>Coupling</h3>
   <p>The degree of interdependence between modules or components within a system.
-In simpler terms, it indicates how different elements of a system are related or connected to each other.</p>
+In simpler terms, it indicates how different elements of a system are related or connected to each other.
+The ideal coupling is that there is not.</p>
   <p>There are two main types of coupling:</p>
   <ul>
     <li>Tight Coupling: Occurs when two modules are highly interconnected and strongly depend on each other.
 If a change is made in one module, it is more likely to affect the other.
 This type of coupling can make the system less flexible and harder to maintain.</li>